The purpose of this website is:

 - Data Repository of all non-public documents to be shared by the bodies involved in the implementation of the SES performance and charging schemes.

 Access rights to the restricted area are managed by the European Commission.
 They have been pre-registered for the NSA/Member States, in line with the authorisations granted by the Member State representatives at the Single Sky Committee.

-Access to the restricted area is now open to authorised NSA/Member States for the submission of the monitoring reports and reporting tables by 1 June 2017.
+Access to the restricted area is open to authorised NSA/Member States for the submission of their monitoring reports and reporting tables.
 It is reminded that the submission of the reporting tables is to be initiated from the EUROCONTROL ETNA application.